 All trash is to be disposed of in the designated dumpsters or chutes and not on the ground or area around the dumpster or trash chute areas.
 No apartment refuse shall be left or disposed of in the laundry room or Community areas.
 Please keep your Community clean.

-Trash is to be well wrapped, preferably in securely tied plastic bags, and placed INSIDE the dumpsters, trash chutes or trash room area (as applicable).
-Any bio-hazardous materials, including, but not limited to, syringes, dressings, etc., must be disposed of in accordance with federal and state law.
+Trash is to be well wrapped, preferably in securely tied plastic bags, and placed INSIDE the dumpsters or trash chutes..
+Items such as glass, kitty litter, knives or any other sharp objects may not be discarded down the trash chute.
+Any bio-hazardous materials, including, but not limited to sharps/syringes, dressings, etc., must be disposed of in accordance with federal and state law.

 It is the Tenant's responsibility to see that trash is handled properly.
-Management is not responsible for the hauling away of non-trash items such as tires, old furniture, etc. Any costs incurred with the disposal of such items may be charged back to the Tenant.
-Tenants should get advanced written approval from management prior to disposing of large items in the trash containers.
-Any charges associated with the disposal shall be discussed at that time.
+Management is not responsible for the hauling away of large or hazardous items such as tires, furniture, TVs, electronics etc. Any costs incurred with the disposal of such items may be charged back to the Tenant.
+Tenants should get advanced written approval from Management prior to disposing of large items in the trash containers or requesting assistance from Property Staff in disposing of large or hazardous items.
+Any costs associated with the disposal shall be discussed at that time.

-Tenants will not take, keep, inspect or rummage through the trash dumpster on the property or through any other Tenant’s garbage, discards, or lost items whether or not such garbage, discards, or lost items are in the dumpster.
+Tenants will not take, keep, inspect, or rummage through the trash dumpsters on the property or through any other Tenant’s garbage, discards, or lost items whether or not such garbage, discards, or lost items are in the dumpster.
 This rule is important for two reasons.
-First, this rule is necessary to protect the privacy and quiet enjoyment of other Tenants.
+First, this rule is necessary to protect the rights, privacy, and quiet enjoyment of other Tenants.

-Second, this rule is necessary to protect the health and safety of Tenants since dangerous, unhealthful, pest infested and hazardous materials are sometimes discarded in the trash.
+Second, this rule is necessary to protect the health and safety of Tenants since dangerous, unhealthful, pest infested, and hazardous materials are sometimes discarded in the trash.
 No Dumpster Diving!

 UNIT TRANSFERS

-Unit transfers shall be permitted only for the following:
+Unit transfers shall be permitted for the following:

 When approved as a “reasonable accommodation” or for medical reasons certified by a Doctor that allows for the Tenant’s full use of the property based on a disability-related need or a medical condition.
 For example, a Tenant who would benefit from living in a unit with mobility accessible features (grab bars, widened doors, roll-in shower) may request a transfer to a unit with mobility accessible features, if such a unit is available at their property.